Shengwei-Peng/Chinese-Multimodal-Sentiment-Analysis/README.md

 - **Name:** Shengwei Peng
 - **Email:** m11151033@mail.ntust.edu.tw

-Thank you for your interest in the Classical Chinese Translation project!
+Thank you for your interest in the Chinese Multimodal Sentiment Analysis project!